Eykthirnyr/BO6-Terminus-Solver/README.md

 I created this as a fun and accessible way to introduce young folks to algorithms and programming.
 The puzzle’s simple logic and straightforward calculations make it ideal for coding in various languages, providing a hands-on introduction to core programming concepts.

-I’ll be adding a few forks of this project to showcase implementations in different languages.
+I’ll be adding a few branches of this project to showcase implementations in different languages.
 These can be used as an introduction for courses or personal projects.

 ## Features